-- Posting of lecture content based on the topic schedule. - High energy, sometimes fast-paced, in-person lectures on MWF from 11 11:50 am. - Each lecture is apportioned to reinforce learning and application of concepts.
-Specifically, lectures on MWF from 11 11:50 am are devoted to recasting ideas via interactive lecture slides.
-The TTh discussion sections are designed for discussion and application of materials through weekly worksheets, polls, and discussion boards, etc. Please don't confuse the purpose of these carefully designed aspects of the course.
+- Posting of lecture content based on the topic schedule. - To engage with real aspects of our economy through discussions of news articles, YouTube videos, policy briefs, empirical papers, etc. - High energy, sometimes fast-paced, in-person lectures on MWF from 2 2:50 pm. - Each lecture is apportioned to reinforce learning and application of concepts.
+Specifically, lectures on MWF from 2 2:50 pm are devoted to recasting ideas via interactive lecture slides.
+The TTh discussion sections are designed for discussion and application of materials through weekly worksheets, polls, discussion boards, etc. Please don't confuse the purpose of these carefully designed aspects of the course. - An assignment or course reflection via DS ice-breaker activities.